Hair Loss (cont.)

 Can itchy scalp cause hair loss?

 Itchy scalp may cause mild, reversible hair loss.
 Causes may include seborrheic dermatitis (dandruff).
-Treatments may include medicated shampoos like ketoconazole (Nizoral) and topical cortisone creams and lotions to help decrease itching.
+Treatments may include medicated shampoos like ketoconazole (Nizoral), OTC dandruff shampoos and topical steroid creams and lotions to help decrease itching.

 Learn more about: Nizoral